 - Integrate science communication into your research program: Planning and implementation of the research program should include science communication.
 The scientific process can also be as intriguing as the outcome of the research while communicating science to your audience.

-- Recognize how science communication enhances your science: Sometimes understanding audience’s feedback and considering their inputs can enhance a research study to make it more relevant.
+- Recognize how science communication enhances your science: Sometimes understanding the audience’s feedback and considering their inputs can enhance a research study to make it more relevant.

 - Request science communication funds from grants: In a lot of cases, science communication is eligible for funds which can help a scientist buy tools, add resources or even fund his/her research project.